alxndrTL/Landing-Starships/README.md

 [GIF RAPIDE DU LEARNING VISIBLE]

+## How to reproduce this ?

+- ### Installation details

+- ### Where to learn RL

+If you're willing to learn more about RL, here are some guidance and resources for you to start with.

-## Discussion and Technical Details
+### Discussion and Technical Details

 - ### About the physical simulation and the landing